The laser cutting process

 The beam is emitted from what’s called the ‘laser tube’ and is reflected by several mirrors up into the ‘laser head’ (like a periscope.)
 Within the head is a lens that finely focuses the beam onto the material surface for cutting or engraving.

 The kerf refers to how much of the material the laser takes away when cutting through. (the width of the groove made while cutting.)
 This varies from material to material and is also dependent on the laser beam tolerance i.e. the width of the beam.
-All our Machines have a very fine tolerance.
+All our machines have a very fine tolerance.

 Step 1.
-Getting together your artwork
+Preparing your artwork

 You send us your artwork and we check to see if it is fine for the laser cutter and the material you would like to cut.
 The machine reads vector strokes of hairline thickness in red or as thin as you make them.